hi337/ThreeChess/README.md

 npx vite --host 0.0.0.0
 ```

 The command line should output to you the network link, which you can use to access the site with all computers on the LAN.
-For the sever to work, go the the "js/main.js" file and change the ip address on the 11th line to the address listed as the address link without changing the port.
+For the sever to work, go the the "js/main.js" file and change the ip address on the 11th line to your IPv4 Address from ipconfig.

 Then your done.
 Enjoy!